kabandr/docker/README.md

 Each service directory contains a Docker Compose file and additional configuration files specific to that service.
 To set up a particular service, navigate to the respective folder and follow the instructions in the README or documentation provided.

-Where no instructions where given, simply run: `docker compose up -d`.
+Where no instructions were given, simply run: `docker compose up -d`.

 ## Contributing